apngasm/rapngasm/README.md

 Requirements
 ------------
 rapngasm requires libapngasm.
-Install instructions can be found in the "Installation" section [here](https://github.com/apngasm/apngasm).
+Install instructions can be found in the "Installing" section [here](https://github.com/apngasm/apngasm).

 Building
 --------